Frequently Asked Questions

 - How the emissions associated with flights to and away from the airport can be drawn down through carbon sequestration projects in-order to enable Cornwall to achieve its carbon neutral ambitions.

-Since Cornwall Council took over the airport emissions associated with operating the airport (i.e. buildings and lights rather than the planes) have reduced by approximately 20% and the Council’s airport Operation Company has been awarded the Airport’s Carbon Accreditation standard for its efforts.
+Since Cornwall Council took over the airport, emissions associated with operating the airport have reduced by approximately 20%.
+(This relates to buildings and lights rather than the planes themselves.)
+The Council’s airport Operation Company has also been awarded the Airport’s Carbon Accreditation standard for its efforts.

 Cornwall currently generates about 37% of our annual electricity demand from renewables.
 This will have to increase many times over if we are going to achieve carbon neutral as we will not only have to generate renewables to meet our current electricity demand but we will also have to start switching to electric cars and using electricity in heat pumps to replace our existing oil, LPG and gas heating systems.